PrincetonCS-UCA/intro-lab-website/content/_index.md

 | :-------------------------------: | :----: | :-----: | :-------: | :------: | :----: | :------: | :----: |
 | 126 and 226/217 lab TAs available | 7-11pm | 7-11pm  |  7-11pm   |  7-11pm  | 7-11pm |  3-7pm   | 5-11pm |

 Lab TAs will be available in-person _ONLY_ in Lewis Library, rooms 121 and 122.
 Once you arrive in Lewis, to request help from the Lab TAs, go to [labqueue.io](https://www.labqueue.io/queues/intro-cs-lab/queue/).
-Please note that Lab TAs focus _ONLY_ on debugging questions with existing code, all other questions should be redirected to Ed or office hours (more info [here](https://www.cs.princeton.edu/courses/archive/fall22/cos126/resources/)).
+Please note that Lab TAs focus _ONLY_ on debugging questions with existing code, all other questions should be redirected to Ed or office hours.

---Last updated 9 September 2023.
-Web manager: `lumbroso@`
+--Last updated September 9th, 2023.